pandas-dev/pandas/doc/source/overview.rst

     1, "Series", "1D labeled homogeneously-typed array"
-    2, "DataFrame", "General 2D labeled, size-mutable tabular structure with potentially heterogeneously-typed column" 3, "Panel", "General 3D labeled, also size-mutable array"
+    2, "DataFrame", "General 2D labeled, size-mutable tabular structure with potentially heterogeneously-typed column"

 Why more than one data structure?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The best way to think about the pandas data structures is as flexible
 containers for lower dimensional data.
 For example, DataFrame is a container
-for Series, and Panel is a container for DataFrame objects.
+for Series, and Series is a container for scalars.
 We would like to be
 able to insert and remove objects from these containers in a dictionary-like
 fashion.